-Some of our favorite things that we hope you’ll check out while visiting our historic home on Capitol Hill when our doors open again in 2024.
+Here are some of our favorite things that we hope you’ll check out while visiting our historic home on Capitol Hill, once our building fully reopens Friday, June 21, 2024.

 Spanning our north facade, nine bas-reliefs by the New York sculptor John Gregory depict scenes from Shakespeare’s plays.
 The artwork would ordinarily have been positioned much higher, near the top of the building, but the Folgers asked for it to be near street level to give visitors a better view.
 Mr. Folger also asked the artist to make the figure of King Lear more muscular than shown in the original sketches.